-- You must have at least two years of full-time, paid work experience or the equivalent in part-time employment in the skilled trade occupation you specify in your application.
+- You must have at least two years of full-time, paid work experience or the equivalent of part-time employment in the skilled trade occupation you specify in your application.

-- Your work experience must have been obtained after becoming qualified to independently practice that occupation.
+- Your work experience must have been obtained after becoming qualified to practice that occupation independently.
 Time spent in an apprenticeship position will unfortunately not be counted.

-- You must have acquired this experience within the last 5 years.
+- You must have acquired this experience within the last five years.

 If you don’t know how to do this, it is highly recommended that you speak to a professional.

 Note, when determining the most appropriate NOC for yourself, consider that you must have performed the actions of the lead statement, and a substantial number of the main duties listed in the description of the skilled trade occupation, as set out in the NOC.
-Again, you must have performed these duties after becoming qualified to independently practice that occupation.
+Again, you must have performed these duties after becoming qualified to practice that occupation independently.

 Employment Requirements in a Skilled Trade Occupation